PrefectHQ/prefect/docs/concepts/results.md

 ## Result types

 Prefect uses internal result types to capture information about the result attached to a state.
-The following types exist:
+The following types are used:

-- `ResultLiteral`: Stores simple values inline.
+- `LiteralResult`: Stores simple values inline.
-- `ResultReference`: A reference to persisted values.
+- `PersistedResult`: Stores a reference to a result persisted to storage.

 All result types include a `get()` method that can be called to return the value of the result.
 This is done behind the scenes when the `result()` method is used on states or futures.

-### Result literals
+### Literal results

-Result literals are used to represent [results stored in the Prefect database](#storage-of-results-in-prefect).
+Literal results are used to represent [results stored in the Prefect database](#storage-of-results-in-prefect).
 The values contained by these results must always be JSON serializable.

 Example:
 ```
-result = ResultLiteral(value=None)
+result = LiteralResult(value=None)
 result.json()
 # {"type": "result", "value": "null"}
 ```

-Result literals reduce the overhead required to persist simple results.
+Literal results reduce the overhead required to persist simple results.

-###  Result references
+###  Persisted results

-Result references contain all of the information needed to retrieve the result from storage.
+The persisted result type contains all of the information needed to retrieve the result from storage.
 This includes:

 - Storage: A reference to the [result storage](#result-storage-types) that can be used to read the serialized result.
 - Key: Indicates where this specific result is in storage.

-References contain additional metadata, for inspection for the result:
+Persisted result types also contain metadata for inspection without retrieving the result:

 - Serializer type: The name of the [result serializer](#result-serializer-types) type.

 The `get()` method on result references retrieves the data from storage, deserializes it, and returns the original object.
 The `get()` operation will cache the resolved object to reduce the overhead of subsequent calls.

-#### Result blob
+#### Persisted result blob

 When results are persisted to storage, they are always written as a JSON document.
-The schema for this is described by the `ResultBlob` type.
+The schema for this is described by the `PersistedResultBlob` type.
 The document contains:

 - The serialized data of the result.
 - A full description of [result serializer](#result-serializer-types) that can be used to deserialize the result data.